Trinovantes/bbcode-compiler/README.md

 # BBCode Compiler

-This is a fast BBCode parser and HTML generator with TypeScript support.
+This is a BBCode parser and HTML generator implemented in pure TypeScript.

-**Note:** This package is only available in ESM format.

 ## Usage